Interview with Phyllis Weiss Haserot, Legal Business Development Coach

 As an accomplished author of a blog related to practice development, what advice would you offer to the legal professional concerning the role of social media in their profession?

 We thank Phyllis Weiss Haserot’s for sharing her insights and advice.
-You can learn more about Phyllis at the Practice Development Counsel website and her blog, Next Generation, Next Destination.
-You can follow her on Twitter @phylliswhaserot, join the Cross-Generational Conversation group on Linkedin, and watch her videos at the Generational GPS YouTube channel.
+You can learn more about Phyllis at the Practice Development Counsel website.
+You can also follow her on LinkedIn and Twitter @phylliswhaserot and watch her videos at the Generational GPS YouTube channel.